Luca-Crozzoli/Advanced-Programming-2020-2021-BST/README.md

 - How to write and use a simple Makefile
 - Clarified the concepts introduced during lectures
 - Learned something more about the algorithms behind the BST

+## Reverse Dictionary

+Implementation of a revers dictionary.
+The description of the assignment and the solution is written in the file